 Oh and by the way, it's not my own out-of-the-box thinking, but that of Apple Inc's.

-So, there are several companies and individuals that have inspired me to become the divergent thinker (as I like to describe myself) I am today: The likes of Google, General Electric, Sir Ammon Johns, and Apple Incorporated, to name a few.
-And in this article, I hope to share my thoughts with you about what i believe were Apple's reasons for their recent move to purchase Beats By Dre, and the interest they showed not too long ago, in Tesla Motors.
+And in this article, I hope to share my thoughts with you about what I believe were Apple's reasons for their recent move to purchase Beats By Dre, and the interest they showed not too long ago, in Tesla Motors.

-Again I repeat, these are just my thoughts - which largely came from my enthusiast's knowledge of the ZMOT and of blue ocean strategies, of the future of technology, and of big data.
+Again I repeat, these are just my thoughts - which largely spring from my enthusiast's knowledge of the Zero Moment Of Truth, of blue ocean strategies, and of the future of technology in general.

 WHAT IS A MOBILE DEVICE?These days, most people hear the term "mobile device" and immediately form mental pictures of society's "conventional" mobile devices, such as their Nokia smartphones, HTCs, Blackberrys, Galaxy Tablets and iPads.